-- All staff are aware of the school's SEND policy and the procedures for identifying, assessing and making provision for pupils with special educational needs. - Class teachers are fully involved in providing high quality teaching, differentiated for individual pupils.
-This includes reviewing and, where necessary, improving, their

-- Class teachers are responsible for setting suitable learning challenges and facilitating effective special educational provision in response to pupils' diverse needs in order to remove potential barriers to learning.
-This process should include working with the Inclusion Manager to carry out a clear analysis of the pupil's needs, drawing on the teacher's assessment and experience of the pupil as well as previous progress and attainment. - Teaching assistants and learning support staff will liaise with the class teacher and Inclusion Manager on planning, on pupil response and on progress in order to contribute effectively to the graduated response, (assess, plan, do, review).
+- All staff are aware of the school's SEND policy and the procedures for identifying, assessing and making provision for pupils with special educational needs. - Class teachers are fully involved in providing high quality teaching, adapted for individual pupils, and differentiated, where needed.
+This includes reviewing and, where necessary, improving, their understanding of strategies to identify and support vulnerable pupils and their knowledge of the SEN most frequently encountered. - Class teachers are responsible for setting suitable learning challenges and facilitating effective special educational provision in response to pupils' diverse needs in order to remove potential barriers to learning.
+This process should include working with the SENDCo to carry out a clear analysis of the pupil's needs, drawing on the teacher's assessment and experience of the pupil as well as previous progress and attainment. - Teaching assistants will liaise with the class teacher and SENDCo on planning, on pupil response and on progress in order to contribute effectively to the graduated response, (assess, plan, do, review).